jrubin1/wikipedia-big-data/README.md

 # Wikipedia Big Data Analysis
+## Project Description
+This is a Scala application that uses Hive to process and conduct analysis on the Wikipedia Analytics Dataset- including Wikipedia Pageview data and Geoeditor data.

 ## Technologies
 - Hive - version 2.3.2
 - Hadoop (HDFS, Yarn, MapReduce) - version 3.2.1